asllop/OpenAVT-iOS/README.md

 <a name="intro"></a>
 ## 1. Introduction

 The Open Audio-Video Telemetry is a set of tools for performance monitoring in multimedia applications.
 The objectives are similar to those of the OpenTelemetry project, but specifically for sensing data from audio and video players.
-OpenAVT can be configured to generate Events, Metrics or a combination of both.
+OpenAVT can be configured to generate Events, Metrics, or a combination of both.

 <a name="install"></a>
 ## 2. Installation